The race that defines a season

 The first of a long series

-In over a century of history, the braking systems of the race cars at the 24 Hours of Le Mans have undergone countless evolutions.
-Brembo made its debut at Le Mans in the 1980s, supplying a few privateer teams.
-Things changed in 1989 when Brembo’s 14-inch ventilated discs and calipers equipped the Sauber-Mercedes C9, which claimed both victory and second place.
+In over a hundred years of history, the brakes of cars racing in the 24 Hours of Le Mans have undergone countless evolutions.
+Brembo made its debut at Le Mans in the 1980s, supplying some private teams.

-That car reached 400 km/h, too fast for the FIA, which the following year introduced two chicanes on the Mulsanne straight—despite the effectiveness of the Brembo brakes.
+The story changed in 1989 when Brembo's 14-inch ventilated discs and calipers equipped the Sauber-Mercedes C9, which claimed victory and 2nd place.
+That car reached 400 km/h, too fast for the FIA, which the following year introduced two chicanes on the Mulsanne straight, despite the effectiveness of Brembo brakes.

-Winning one edition of the 24 Hours of Le Mans is already a remarkable achievement, but repeating it is never easy.
-That’s why claiming around 30 of the last 35 editions, as Brembo has done, is proof of overwhelming technological superiority.
+Winning an edition of the 24 Hours of Le Mans is the result of an outstanding performance, but repeating the feat is never easy.
+For these reasons, winning around thirty of the last 35 editions, as Brembo has done, is a sign of overwhelming technological superiority.
+Even more so if the victories at the 24 Hours of Le Mans were achieved by equipping cars from 8 different manufacturers.

-Yes, eight, starting with the first win in 1989 with the Sauber-Mercedes team, which also finished second that year.
-Since then, Brembo brakes have triumphed on German, Japanese, French, Italian, and British cars.
+You heard that right, eight manufacturers starting from the first victory in 1989 with the Sauber Mercedes team, which that year also claimed second place.
+Since then, Brembo brakes have managed to prevail with German, Japanese, French, Italian, and British cars.

 AGA_24A_13270.jpg